jblomo/datamining290/slides/2014-04-24-Visualization.markdown

   + We'll discuss, but the context a visualization is going to be used in matters a lot.
 Don't feel like you have to import every cool infographic into your project
-  + Clustering, classification, outlier selection can be verified visually, eg. highlighting points.
+  + Clustering, classification, outlier selection can be verified visually, e.g., highlighting points.
 Use it to gut check conclusions, even if you have to drastically reduce dimensionality

 ---